 Learn to love weeds

 While no one likes weeds, many varieties provide precious forage.
-By constantly mowing, you destroy one of the easiest growing food sources.
+By constantly mowing your lawn, you destroy one of the easiest growing food sources.
 So, it’s a good idea to mow less and allow some areas to grow wild.